 Pillar 2 expands to include self-employed professionals

-The provisions of the new Law of 1 August 2018, published on 21 August 2018, extend supplementary pension schemes to freelance workers and self-employed professionals.
+The new Law of 1 August 2018, published on 21 August 2018, extends supplementary pension schemes to freelance workers and self-employed professionals.

 Now, sponsors (insurance companies, pension fund managers, etc.) have the ability to set up supplementary pension schemes specifically for these professions.
 A scheme could take the form of a pension fund or group insurance policy that can be used to accumulate capital until retirement.
 However, it must be pre-approved by the General Inspectorate of Social Security (IGSS).

 Just like corporate supplementary pension plans, these approved schemes can provide extra income during retirement and in the event of death, disability or bereavement.

 Adjusted tax treatment

 The legislation also provides for an adjustment of tax law so that contractual employees, freelance workers and self-employed professionals all enjoy the same tax benefits.
 Payments toward these pension plans will be deductible as special expenses (dépenses spéciales) with no single maximum amount, and up to 20% of net taxable income after other possible deductions.